sparkfun/SparkFun_DataLogger/docs/introduction.md

 !!! warning "Battery Polarity"

     Please make sure that you use one of our recommended Lithium Ion batteries.
 Some batteries use the same JST connector as ours but have the [opposite polarity](https://learn.sparkfun.com/tutorials/polarity/all#other-polarized-components).
-Connecting one of these to your OLA will destroy it.
+Connecting one of these to your DataLogger IoT will destroy it.
 If you are going to use your own battery, it is up to you to ensure it has the correct polarity.

 To follow along with this tutorial, you will need the following materials.
 You may not need everything though depending on what you have.
 Add it to your cart, read through the guide, and adjust the cart as necessary.